 There’s a reasonably frugal diesel model but for outright pace you’ll want the turbocharged 3.3-litre V6 – it’s seriously quick, but also seriously thirsty

-You can get the Stinger with one diesel and two petrol engines – all of which drive the rear wheels through an eight-speed automatic gearbox.
+You can get the Kia Stinger GT with one diesel and two petrol engines – all of which drive the rear wheels through an eight-speed automatic gearbox.
 This is reasonably smooth and doesn’t jerk at slow speeds like the twin-clutch DSG gearbox available in some A5 Sportback diesels, but it’s not as responsive as the BMW 4 Series Gran Coupe’s automatic.

 If you do lots of city driving you’ll want to pick a 2.0-litre petrol model.
 It’s not just cheaper to buy than the diesel, it’s quieter at low speeds and a touch more frugal around town.
 Sure, this four-cylinder unit isn’t quite as smooth as the larger V6 petrol but it’s still more than quick enough to keep up with fast-moving motorway traffic.
 Unfortunately, it’ll struggle to match the diesel’s fuel economy out on the open road – Kia claims it’ll return 35.8mpg but you’ll have to tread very lightly on the accelerator if you want to break the 30mpg barrier.

 As a result, the 2.2-litre diesel will be much more suitable if you do plenty of motorway miles.
 It’ll cost you around £2,200 more to buy than the entry-level petrol but it’ll return around 45mpg compared to Kia’s claimed 50.4mpg figure.